 (Cybercrime Magazine, IIBA)

 In the United States, cybercrime is the fastest-growing crime, and it’s expanding in scale, skill, and cost.
-Unfortunately, most companies have ineffective cybersecurity measures.
+Unfortunately, cybersecurity statistics show that most companies don’t understand the importance of cybersecurity and have ineffective cybersecurity measures.
 Moreover, only 5% of their folders are suitably protected.

 Password Hacking Statistics